datafold/data-diff/README.md

 - **[Get started with data-diff & dbt](https://docs.datafold.com/development_testing/cli)**

 Reach out on the dbt Community Slack in [#tools-datafold](https://getdbt.slack.com/archives/C03D25A92UU) for advice and support

-# How it works

-When comparing the data, `data-diff` utilizes the resources of the underlying databases as much as possible.
-It has two primary modes of comparison:

-## `joindiff`
-- Recommended for comparing data within the same database
-- Uses the outer join operation to diff the rows as efficiently as possible within the same database
-- Fully relies on the underlying database engine for computation
-- Requires both datasets to be queryable with a single SQL query
-- Time complexity approximates JOIN operation and is largely independent of the number of differences in the dataset

-## `hashdiff`
-- Recommended for comparing datasets across different databases
-- Can also be helpful in diffing very large tables with few expected differences within the same database
-- Employs a divide-and-conquer algorithm based on hashing and binary search
-- Can diff data across distinct database engines, e.g., PostgreSQL <> Snowflake
-- Time complexity approximates COUNT(*) operation when there are few differences
-- Performance degrades when datasets have a large number of differences

-More information about the algorithm and performance considerations can be found [here](https://github.com/datafold/data-diff/blob/master/docs/technical-explanation.md)

 # Get started